 With 16GB of DDR4 RAM, whether or not this PC will be capable of running the latest game will never be questioned and with a heat spreader, any desire to overclock will not create worries of poor heat dissipation.
 As well as the support of Windows 10 operating system which can be optimized to deliver and assist your gaming experience.

-The only issue with the PC is that the storage is lacking, only offering 500GB of SSD.
-Which, as I’ve previously stated, just isn’t enough for having several memory hungry games installed at once.
+The only issue with this gaming PC is that the storage is not the best, only offering 500GB of SSD.
+Which, as I’ve previously stated, just isn’t enough for having several memory-hungry titles installed at once.
 However, this would be completely fine if you had no intention of having a number of high-end games all installed at once.

-But for those who play a number of high-end games on rotation and also house a lot of other data, there is the option to add additional storage.
+But for those who play a number of high-end titles on rotation and also house a lot of other data, there is the option to add additional storage.